AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 ## Resources {#resources-tve-dashboard}

-We recomment going through the following resources to gain a comprehensive understanding of the flows and features to familiarize yourself with the terminology used in this guide:
+Adobe recommends going through the following resources to gain a comprehensive understanding of the flows and features to familiarize yourself with the terminology used in this guide:

 * [TVE Technical Paper](/help/authentication/technical-paper.md)
 * [Programmer Kickstart Guide](/help/authentication/programmer-kickstart-guide.md)